jamesli72/Crop-Monitoring-IoT-Basic/README.md

-## An Immediate IoT Project For Student
+## An intermediate IoT Project For Student

 ## Learn how to build an IoT System with many sensors and actuators, create a basic web server and application to view the data
-This project was upgraded when I was doing a project at the university, it is simple to learn and write some immediate code for an IoT application system.
+This project was upgraded when I was doing a project at the university, it is simple to learn and write some intermediate code for an IoT application system.
 Every part of this project is a sample code that shows how to do the following:

 *Create a custom web server with traditional HTML, CSS, and JS.